KarynaMisnik/C-programming-notes/README.md

 <code>e = ((a && b) || (c > d));</code>

->e is set equal to 1 if a and b are non-zero, or if c is greater than d.
+><code>e</code> is set equal to 1 if a and b are non-zero, or if c is greater than d.
 In all other cases, e is set to 0.

 Bitwise operators operate on operands at the bit level and require integral types.
 The six operators are **& (AND)**, **| (OR)**, **^ (XOR)**, **~ (NOT)**, **<< (left shift)**, and **>> (right shift)**.
 The **NOT** operator is unary, while the others are binary.
 These operators have lower precedence than relational and equivalence operators, often requiring parentheses.